 - (1) The initial sales fee provided above is based on the unit price on the Inception Date.
 The combination of the initial and deferred sales charge comprises what we refer to as the "transactional sales charge."
 The initial sales charge is equal to the difference between the maximum sales charge and the sum of any remaining deferred sales charge and creation and development fee ("C&D Fee").
 The percentage and dollar amount of the initial sales fee will vary as the unit price varies and after deferred fees begin.
 When the Public Offering Price per unit equals \$10, there is no initial sales charge.
 If the price you pay for your units exceeds \$10 per unit, you will pay an initial sales charge.
-Despite the variability of the initial sales fee, each unitholder is obligated to pay the entire applicable maximum sales fee. - The deferred sales charge is a fixed dollar amount equal to \$0.225 per unit and is deducted in monthly installments of \$0.075 per unit on the last business day of May 2023 through July 2023.
+Despite the variability of the initial sales fee, each unitholder is obligated to pay the entire applicable maximum sales fee. - The deferred sales charge is a fixed dollar amount equal to \$0.225 per unit and is deducted in monthly installments of

+- \$0.075 per unit on the last business day of November 2023 through January 2024.
 The percentage provided is based on a \$10 per unit Public Offering Price as of the Inception Date and the percentage amount will vary over time.
 If the price you pay for your units exceeds \$10 per unit, the deferred sales fee will be less than 2.25% of the Public Offering Price unit.
 If the price you pay for your units is less than \$10 per unit, the deferred sales fee will exceed 2.25% of the Public Offering Price.
 If units are redeemed prior to the deferred sales fee period, the entire deferred sales fee will be collected.
-If you purchase units after the first deferred sales fee payment has been assessed, your maximum sales fee will consist of an initial sales fee and the amount of any remaining deferred sales fee payments. - (3) The C&D Fee compensates the sponsor for creating and developing your trust.
+If you purchase units after the first deferred sales fee payment has been assessed, your maximum sales fee will consist of an initial sales fee and the amount of any remaining deferred sales fee payments. - The C&D Fee compensates the sponsor for creating and developing your trust.
 The actual C&D Fee is \$0.050 per unit and is paid to the sponsor at the close of the initial offering period, which is expected to be approximately six months from the Inception Date.
 Units purchased after the close of the initial offering period do not pay the C&D Fee.
 The percentages provided are based on a \$10 unit as of the Inception Date and the percentage amount will vary over time.
 If the unit price exceeds \$10 per unit, the C&D Fee will be less than 0.50% of the Public Offering Price; if the unit price is less than \$10 per unit, the C&D Fee will exceed 0.50% of the Public Offering Price.
-However, in no event will the maximum sales fee exceed 2.75% of a unitholder's initial investment. - (4) Organization costs include the portfolio consulting fee paid to NDR for its assistance in selecting the trust's portfolio. - (5) Based on 100 units with a \$10 per unit Public Offering Price as of the Inception Date. - (6) The estimated trust operating expenses are based upon an estimated trust size.
+However, in no event will the maximum sales fee exceed 2.75% of a unitholder's initial investment. - Based on 100 units with a \$10 per unit Public Offering Price as of the Inception Date. - (5) The estimated trust operating expenses are based upon an estimated trust size.
 Because certain of the operating expenses are fixed amounts, if the trust does not reach such estimated size or falls below the estimated size over its life, the actual amount of the operating expenses may exceed the amounts reflected.
 In some cases, the actual amount of the operating expenses may greatly exceed the amounts reflected.
-Other operating expenses include a licensing fee of 0.07% of the aggregate daily liquidation value of transactional sales made during the primary
+Other operating expenses do not include brokerage costs and other transactional fees.